nmartin198/MOD_FreeSurf2D/README.md

 ## Requirements

 For customizable and extendable use, **MOD_FreeSurf2D** requires Matlab.
 Running these scripts from within Matlab provides the user with unlimited access to customize, visualize, and analyze simulation results.
-The [Matlab scripts](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v1.0/src) have been tested on Matlab 2020R.
+The [Matlab scripts](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v2.0/src) have been tested on Matlab 2020R.

-A compiled executable is also available that can be installed using the [Installer Package](https://github.com/nmartin198/MOD_FreeSurf2D/releases/tag/v1.0).
+A compiled executable is also available that can be installed using the [Installer Package](https://github.com/nmartin198/MOD_FreeSurf2D/releases/tag/v2.0).
 The Matlab Runtime is also installed by the Installer Package and allows execution of **MOD_FreeSurf2D** on computers, which do not have a Matlab license.
-The drawback to the compiled executable is that the user cannot customize the program outputs using the Matlab visualization and analysis tools.
+The incorporation of the HDF5 file for inputs and outputs means that the user can now obtain results for the entire domain at specified time intervals and for every time step at specified point locations within the domain.

 ## Getting Started

 First download the archive (and expand it) to a local hard drive.
 Add the MOD_FreeSurf2D directory to the current Matlab path.
 The program can be run from the Matlab command window by typing MOD_FreeSurf2D.

-Three complete [examples](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v1.0/Examples) are provided.
+Three complete [examples](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v2.0/Examples) are provided.

 1. ConvS3
 2. Reach1
 3. DamBreak

+Example [Jupyter Notebooks](https://jupyter.org/) are provided to illustrate creation of the HDF5 inputs with the formatting expected by **MOD_FreeSurf2D** and to provide an example of removing simulation results from an existing HDF5 file.
+Simulation results have to be removed from the HDF5 file before running a new simulation so that [Matlab](https://www.mathworks.com/products/matlab.html) does not throw an error when it attempts to overwrite existing information.
+These example Notebooks are available in the [JNotes](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v2.0/Examples/JNotes) directory.

-The total input and output for these examples is located in the [Examples directory](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v1.0/Examples) under the appropriate subdirectory.
-In addition, plotting and output routines that have been customized for each scenario are also provided in the appropriate sims subdirectory.
+The total input and output for these examples is located in the [Examples directory](https://github.com/nmartin198/MOD_FreeSurf2D/tree/v2.0/Examples) under the appropriate subdirectory.
+In addition, plotting and output routines that have been customized for each scenario are also provided in the appropriate subdirectory.
 Each of these examples can be quickly run for testing purposes.
-The specifics of running each example case are listed below.

-### ConvS3

-ConvS3 is a straight, sloping, rectangular channel case with flow from left to right.
-Water flows into the channel at the left (the inflow boundary condition is fixed total water depth) and flows out of the channel at the right (outflow boundary condition is radiation free surface).
-Additional Matlab scripts are provided in this subdirectory to generate a simple velocity contour plot at the end of the simulation.
-To run this example:

-1. Start Matlab
-2. Set the current directory to be the Examples/ConvS3 directory
-3. Type MOD_FreeSurf2D at the Matlab command line.

-### Reach1

-Reach1 comes from a USGS study of part of the Kootenai River, ID.
-This is an approximately 500 meter reach.
-Again, flow is from left to right.
-Inflow boundary conditions are specified flux.
-Outflow boundary conditions are radiation free surface.
-The simulation in the Reach1 directory employs a spatial discretization of 10 meters and a time step of 15.0 seconds.
-Additional Matlab scripts are included in the Reach1 directory to provide plots of the simulation and an error analysis of the simulated results.
-Simulated results are compared to the data in the files Rch1_Comp_AVel.dat and Rch1_Comp_Depth.dat for the error analysis.

-To run this example:

-1. Start Matlab
-2. Set the current directory to be the Examples/Reach1 directory
-3. Type MOD_FreeSurf2D at the Matlab command line.

-### Dambreak

-DamBreak comes from a dam-break style flume experiment.
-The flume in this experiment is about 21 meters long and about 1.4 meters wide.
-The flume has a slope of 0.002.
-At the start of the experiment, the flume below the dam is dry.
-This example simulation lasts for about 70.0 seconds of "real time".
-The files loc1.txt,...,loc8.txt contain the measured depths at seven locations for which experimental water depth data are available.
-Again, extra scripts are included to do some plotting and simulation accuracy analysis.

-To run this example:

-1. Start Matlab
-2. Set the current directory to be the Examples/Dambreak directory
-3. Type MOD_FreeSurf2D at the Matlab command line.
+To run **MOD_FreeSurf2D**, launch the executable from a command window.
+It will then prompt for the HDF5 file to use.
+Please see the main code branch for additional information on running the examples.

 ## Contributing